 Veronica Villafañe is an Emmy award-winning bilingual multimedia journalist with more than 20 years of journalism experience.
 A former President of the National Association of Hispanic Journalists (NAHJ), she is the founder, Editor and Publisher of Media Moves, a website dedicated to covering and highlighting the accomplishments of Latino professionals in the media as well as the issues that affect the industry.

 An expert in Hispanic and Spanish-language media, she has worked as a reporter, producer, writer and anchor for Spanish-language networks Univision, Telemundo and CNN en Español.
 She also reported for Reuters, Fox 11 and KCOP 13 News while running her own video production company.
 In 2002 she helped the San Jose Mercury News launch a media convergence project, producing and anchoring nightly television segments, webcasts and podcasts for almost 5 years.

 In addition to being a columnist and contributor for Poder magazine, she is currently the West Coast Web Editor for impreMedia Digital.

 ELLA Institute: Igniting the Pipeline for Latina Leadership

-Latinas Think Big® is a global society of women and a progressive platform that accelerates the careers and ventures of professional, entrepreneurial and college-age Latinas.
+Latinas Think Big® is a global society of women and a progressive platform created to accelerates the career advancement and entrepreneurial success of professional, entrepreneurial and college-age Latinas.